Request a THGAAC Speaker (Free Service)

 Speaking Engagements

-Starts Apr 10, 2024 at 2:00pm Ends Apr 10, 2024 at 3:00pm Against all odds, the very first civilian uprising against the Germans during WWII began 81 years ago on April 19, 1943, in the Warsaw ghetto.
-Click for more info |
+Against all odds, the very first civilian uprising against the Germans during WWII began 81 years ago on April 19, 1943, in the Warsaw ghetto.

 Speaking Engagements

-Starts Apr 1, 2024 Ends Apr 12, 2024 Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
+Commemoration of the 30th anniversary of the genocide against the Tutsi, the Department of Philosophy is organizing a Genocide Awareness Symposium.
 This event will see some of the most distinguished professors in Genocide Studies and Prevention from across the US and Canada addressing a range of pertinent issues.
-Click for more info

 Holocaust Museum El Paso- Book Discussion of "Some King of Hate" by Sarah Darer Littman